HAVE YOU HEARD OF FACEBOOK’S CUSTOM CONVERSIONS? NO? YES?

 What is a conversion in Facebook’s eyes?
-A conversions to Facebook is an ‘action’ that an individual takes on the website in which the Facebook Pixel is installed, this action could be something like (if you have an e-commerce store) a check out, adding an item to their cart, completing a registration, or finishing their purchase.
+A conversion to Facebook is an ‘action’ that an individual takes on the website in which the Facebook Pixel is installed, this action could be something like (if you have an e-commerce store) a checkout, adding an item to their cart, completing registration, or finishing their purchase.

 CONVERSION EVENT – WHAT IS THIS?

 A Conversion Event, in comparison to a Custom Conversion, is dictated by the particular location of the action itself.

 So, if a visitor adds a product to their cart, proceeds to checkout, adds payment information, and successfully completes the purchase, they have an action four times in total, which in return has registered a total of four conversions, but each time the location (URL) of the action was different.